troymillett/StarterKit/README.md

 ```
 - The dataset id is the 36 character hash between the `datasources/` and before `/details`.
 In the URL above my dataset id is `f3312abc-469b-476e-8283-ef77367c9fec`.
 - Copy the dataset id portion in your browser's URL.
 You will need to paste this in your terminal in the next section.
+- Go back to your terminal window and quit the `npm start` command (if it is still running, press `Ctrl + C` on Windows or `Cmd + C` on Mac).

 ### Make sure you are up-to-date
 Before you can publish your App you will want to make sure that your `domo` client is up to date and linked to the correct account.
 To do this run:
 ```bash
 domo login
 ```